hermango/shareable/README.md

 Usage
 ------
 ### Views
-To add shareable in views use any of the following methods:
+Use any of the following methods to display shareable in your views:
 + render_shareable
 + facebook_button
 + twitter_button